Ananas comosus (Pineapple Plant) complete guide

 Ananas comosus loves warm temperatures, so keep it away from air conditioning and cold drafts.
 It thrives in temperatures between 15-30°C (or 59-86°F).

 Ananas comosus needs well-draining, loose soil.
-Use a commercial potting soil or a potting soil enhanced with generous amounts of perlite or vermiculite.
+Use commercial potting soil or potting soil enhanced with generous amounts of perlite or vermiculite.

 Ananas comosus loves high humidity, so you may need to mist the plant or set it on a humidifier or moisture tray filled with water and pebbles.